NEW: Beijing summons U.S. ambassador to China

 A retired admiral who formerly commanded U.S. naval forces in the Pacific told CNN that he isn’t concerned there will be a military showdown.

 “Both China and the United States recognize that this is not a reason for getting into higher levels of conflict with each other,” retired Adm.
 Dennis Blair told Amanpour.
 “So I’m relatively sure that neither side will escalate, but that both sides will record what’s being done and stake their positions accordingly.”

 Greg Poling, director of the Asia Maritime Transparency Initiative at the Center for Strategic and International Studies in Washington said that the U.S. operation was aimed at testing control of the seas, not sovereignty over the disputed islands and would present a dilemma for China.

 “It forces a clarification of China’s claims.
 China’s strategy in the South China Sea is one of ambiguity,” he said.

 Poling said under maritime law, artificial islands were not usually afforded the 12-mile territorial zone, and that the U.S. Navy deliberately chose to send the destroyer near Subi Reef for this reason.

-He said the decision to go ahead with the mission follows months of discussion in Washington and likely followed Chinese President Xi Jinping's trip there last month, which made little headway on the issue of the South China Sea.
+He said that the decision to go ahead with the mission follows months of discussion in Washington and likely followed Chinese President Xi Jinping’s trip to Washington last month, which made little headway on the South China Sea.